 When Fan Fan Wainer went to her doctor for an annual check-up, she thought it would be fully covered by her insurance.
 Most health plans are required to provide preventive services free of charge under the Affordable Care Act.
 So when she received a bill for $98, she thought it was a mistake, WOOD TV reports.

-Wainer called her physician’s office at Mercy Health to have the bill corrected.
+Wainer called her physician’s office at Mercy Health in Grand Rapids, Michigan, to have the bill corrected.
 The provider, however, wouldn’t correct the bill.
 A year later, she received a notice from a collections agency over the bill.

 "I was mad.
 I was very mad," Wainer said.
 "I don’t owe people money.
 I pay all my bills.
 But I don’t want to pay a bill I should not (have to) pay."

 Wainer told WOOD TV she talked to Mercy Health’s billing department on multiple occasions.
 The billing department told her the bill had been coded to reflect the fact that she and her doctor had discussed a potential heart murmur.

 "She was listening to my heart rate as one of the processes of the physical check," Wainer recalled.
 "She said, 'I heard something, have you noticed this?
 Has anyone talked to you before?'"

 Wainer, who at 45 is healthy and athletic, had not been told of the murmur before.
 She and her doctor reviewed her options, and decided to do further testing at a later date.
 She never expected that the conversation would change the service from being “preventive” to “diagnostic.”
 Krista Davis, a health insurance industry expert at the Gremel Group, says that that can happen.